agslima/csv-schema-evolution/docs/ci-cd.md

 Trigger: `pull_request → main`

-This stage protects the codebase by preventing insecure or low‑quality code from merging.
+This stage protects the codebase by preventing insecure or low-quality code from being merged.

 **Executed Steps**